solislemuslab/solislemuslab.github.io/pages/people.md

 ---

 ### <a name="past"></a>Past members
+- [Yuke Wu](https://www.linkedin.com/in/yuke-wu-8a38a8168/) (BS Computer Science, Statistics, UW-Madison 2023) developed the BioKlustering web application for learning and visualization of genomic data.
+She is attending Software Engineering MS program at Carnegie Mellon University.
 - [Zhaoxing Wu](linkedin.com/in/zhaoxing-wu-815546199) (BS Statistics, Mathematics, Data Science, UW-Madison 2023) developed the Julia package PhyloDiamond: an ultrafast learning of 4-node hybridization cycles in phylogenetic networks using algebraic invariants.
 She is attending Statistics PhD program at the University of Washington-Seattle
 - [Reed Nelson](https://reednel.com/) (BS Computer Science, Mathematics, Philosophy, UW-Madison 2023) developed MiNAA: Microbiome Network Alignment Algorithm, as well as the Latinx in Stat Database and the Forensic-Statistic Database.
 - Marianne Bjørner (MS in Computer Sciences, UW-Madison 2022).
 They worked on the performance of hybrid detection methods on simulated hybridization scenarios.
 They are currently working at Epic as software engineer.